bardhh/cbfkit/README.md

 # CBFKit: A Control Barrier Function Toolbox for Robotics Applications

 CBFKit is a Python/ROS2 toolbox designed to facilitate safe planning and control for robotics applications, particularly in uncertain environments.
 The toolbox utilizes Control Barrier Functions (CBFs) to provide formal safety guarantees while offering flexibility and ease of use.
+We additionally provide efficient JAX implementatio of Model Predictive path Integral (MPPI) with support for reach avoid specifications.

 ## Table of Contents
 - [Key Features](#key-features)